CUBRID/cubrid-manual/en/api/cciapi.rst

        *   Packet encryption: useSSL = true
        *   Plain text: useSSL = false

+    *   **oracleStyleNumberReturn**: If oracleStyleNumberReturn is true, trailing zeros after the decimal point are removed from double and float type results (eg. 0.12).
+If it is false, trailing zeros after the decimal point are not removed (eg. 0.1200000)

     **Example** ::

         --connection URL string when a property(altHosts) is specified for HA